MichaelVrana/pagerduty-to-costlocker-sync/README.md

 ```

 Beware that the script first deletes all previous oncall worklogs in the given period to make sure the data between PD and CL are well synchronized.

+See more CLI options using the `--help` flag.